GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting: INTRODUCTION

-Most existing approaches\cite{liu2023sparsebev, li2023bevstereo, huang2023tri, huang2022bevdet4d, yu2024panoptic, li2023fb, li2023bevdepth, Tang_2024_CVPR} heavily rely on BEV perception with their performance closely tied to the accuracy of 3D labels.
-However, as noted in RenderOcc\cite{pan2024renderocc}, purifying around 30,000 frames of 3D occupancy labels requires about 4,000 human hours.
-Additionally, inconsistencies in 3D label generation across different benchmarks further hinder the practical application of 3D occupancy prediction in real-world scenarios, leading to unpredictable model performance across various environments.
-Consequently, the question of how to diminish or even eradicate the model's reliance on 3D ground truth data stands as a pivotal and urgent challenge that demands our profound contemplation, especially considering the growing demand for advanced 3D perception in technologies like autonomous driving.
+Most existing approaches \cite{liu2023sparsebev, li2023bevstereo, huang2023tri, huang2022bevdet4d, yu2024panoptic, li2023fb, li2023bevdepth, Tang_2024_CVPR} are heavily dependent on 3D ground truth.
+As noted in RenderOcc \cite{pan2024renderocc}, generating 30,000 frames of 3D labels requires approximately 4,000 human hours.
+Moreover, inconsistencies in 3D label generation across benchmarks further complicate real-world applications.
+Thus, reducing or eliminating reliance on 3D labels is a critical challenge, particularly as the demand for 3D perception in autonomous driving grows.

-RenderOcc\cite{pan2024renderocc} represents a pioneering approach by leveraging solely 2D labels to supervise occupancy prediction tasks, effectively bypassing the limitations associated with 3D labeling constraints.
-Even though the method is relatively superior, there are still two issues that require our attention, as shown in Figure~\ref{fig:0}. \textbf{(a) Sampling Trade-off:} NeRF-based methods require sampling 3D points along camera rays, but balancing this is tricky.
-Oversampling creates computational strain, while undersampling can miss key features.
-This intricate trade-off could result in a fluctuation of accuracy within the range of 5 to 10 percentage points. \textbf{(b) Duplicated Predictions:} Relying on 2D data for supervision often leads to inaccurate depth predictions and duplicate predictions along camera rays.
-Such duplications hacks the mIoU metric and thereby diminish the practical utility of 3D occupancy prediction when applied to downstream planning and control tasks.
+RenderOcc \cite{pan2024renderocc} introduces a method that uses LiDAR point clouds to directly supervise predictions, removing the need for post-processing.
+Even though RenderOcc is relatively superior, there are still two issues that require our attention, as shown in Figure~\ref{fig:0}. \textbf{(a) Sampling Trade-off:} NeRF-based methods necessitate sampling 3D points along camera rays, but achieving a balanced sampling remains a significant challenge.
+This complex trade-off may cause accuracy fluctuations ranging from 5 to 10 percentage points.
+If sampling is insufficient, some positions might be completely undetectable. \textbf{(b) Duplicated Predictions:} Rendering merely relying on single-view images often leads to duplicated predictions along camera rays.
+Such duplications artificially inflate the mean Intersection over Union (mIoU) metric~\cite{tang2024sparseocc}, thereby reducing the practical utility of 3D occupancy estimation when applied to downstream tasks.